-No provision for income tax is necessary, as Trade Unions are exempt from income tax under Section 50-15 of the Income Tax Assessment Act 1997.
+No provision for income tax is necessary as Trade Unions are exempt from income tax under Section 50-15 of the Income Tax Assessment Act 1997.

-(vi) Accounting Standards Issued But Not Yet Effective
+(vi) Accounting Standards Issued but not yet Effective

-There have been no accounting standards issued which will impact the financial report in future periods and which are not yet effective.
+There have been no accounting standards issued which will have a financial impact on the financial report in future periods and which are not yet effective.